Friday, June 8, 2012

 Hitting record-low ratings among total viewers and in the 25-54 age demographic, CNN had its overall lowest-rated month in April 2012 since August 2001.
 In May 2012, the network hit a 20-year low for total viewers during primetime viewing.[1]
 Something had gone seriously wrong.
 Perhaps the easiest move when a company takes a nose-dive is to fire the top.
 Accordingly, Time Warner executives were thinking of replacing the president of CNN Worldwide.[2]
 While taking off the top might make sense in government because the entire administration is apt to change, business firms tend to be more entrenched even when under new management.

-Rebecca Shapiro, “CNNConsidering Leadership Change in Wake of Ratings Woes: Report,” The Huffington Post, June 8, 2012.
+1. Rebecca Shapiro, “CNN Considering Leadership Change in Wake of Ratings Woes: Report,” The Huffington Post, June 8, 2012.

 Wednesday, June 6, 2012

 Pressuring E.U.
-States: Leverage of the Debt Crisis
+States: The Debt Crisis as Leverage

 The complete essay is at Essays on Two Federal Empires.